 Analy* NEAR Financ* AND (Retail* OR e-commerce OR ecommerce) AND budget* AND Plan* AND forecast* AND risk* AND Excel AND (PowerPoint OR “Power Point” OR Tableau OR SAP) AND (Access OR SQL OR “BO” OR “Business Objects”)

-Although this looks complicated, by breaking it down into its individual components, it only utilises the 6 basic laws of boolean search.
+Although this looks complicated, by breaking it down into its individual operators, it only utilises the 6 basic operators in a Boolean search.
 So what are they?

-The 6 Basic Boolean Search Strings For Recruiters
+The 6 Basic Boolean Search Operators For Recruiters

-When inputting an OR function, you are telling the search engine that you want to see either entries in the results, and used to expand your Boolean search results.
+With the OR operator, you are requesting the search you want to see multiple entries in the results, and used to expand your Boolean search results.
 So a search for Recruitment OR Manager will return any results containing Recruitment and any results containing Manager.
 It can be useful when different words to say the same thing, for example, Recruitment AND (Manager OR Consultant OR Agent OR Advisor)

 5. Quotations “”

 Quotations are used to search for an exact phrase.
-By adding quotations around two or more words, you are telling the search engine to treat it as one keyword.
-Therefore a CRM search including “Recruitment Guru” would only include CVs with that exact phrase in the body of the text.
+By adding quotations around two or more words, you are telling the search to treat it as one keyword.
+Therefore a search including “Recruitment Manager” would only return results with that exact phrase in the body of the text.
 Quotations are only used if you are 100% certain of the exact phrase you’re looking for.

 6. Asterisk *

 The asterisk function is usually used to widen your search.
-For example if you wanted to do a general search for anything related to Finance i.e. Financial, Finances, Financier you could input a search for Financ*.
-By inputting the stem of the word with an asterisk afterwards, you’re telling the search engine to include all words related to that stem.
+For example if you wanted to do a search for anything related to Admin, use admin* and the search will return results like; administrator, administration, administer, administered.
+By inputting the stem of the word with an asterisk afterwards, you’re telling the search to include all words related to that stem.

-Boolean search is an effective way to leverage large databases to refine your search results and can be used in recruitment software CRMs as well as search engines and LinkedIn.
-By becoming boolean literate and combining the basic rules of boolean search, you can perform complex searches that would otherwise seem impossible, saving you time in searching through thousands of CVs and providing you with more targeted and relevant candidates.
+Why not now try and create your own Boolean searches within your recruitment CRM, LinkedIn, job boards like Indeed and Monster or in Google.
+By practicing and becoming Boolean literate and combining the basic rules of Boolean search, you can perform searches that would otherwise seem impossible, saving you time in searching through thousands of CVs and providing you with more targeted and relevant results.